2lambda123/HP_Device_and_Bios-Hacking/README.md

      Description:         Fedora's signed UEFI shim
 ```

-* Installing shim and mokuti,, no useflags are available so we just installing them as usual, we also gonna install openssl since we need this for create keys and also ca-certificates
+#### Install shim and mokutil, no useflags are available so we just installing them as usual, you also gonna need openssl since we need this for create keys and also ca-certificates for the certs but they are probably already installed but if not:

 ```sh
 emerge -av sys-boot/mokutil sys-boot/shim app-misc/ca-certificates dev-lib/openssl
 ```

-* First, list all enrolled or new keys
+#### First, list all enrolled or new keys

 ```sh
 mokutil --list-enrolled